 The Bachelor of Science with a major in data science requires a minimum of 120 s.h., including at least 59 s.h. of work for the major.
 Students must maintain a g.p.a. of at least 2.00 in all courses for the major and in all UI courses for the major.
-Students must also complete the College of Liberal Arts and Sciences GE CLAS Core.
+They also must complete the College of Liberal Arts and Sciences GE CLAS Core.

 The Bachelor of Science in data science produces graduates with the sophisticated analytical and computational skills required to thrive in a quantitative world where new problems are encountered at an ever-increasing rate.
 The major emphasizes the statistical/probabilistic and algorithmic methods that underlie the preparation, analysis, and communication of complex data.
 With focus on technical foundations, the data science program promotes skills useful for creating and implementing new or special-purpose analysis and visualization tools.
 It also promotes a fundamental understanding of how to best handle uncertainty when making data-driven decisions.